minterpy-project/minterpy/joss/paper.md

 ## Acknowledgments

+The authors express their gratitude to
+Michael Bussmann for his support, invaluable discussions, and suggestions;
+Michał Bajda for designing the Minterpy logo;
-The authors sincerely thank Janina Schreiber for the thorough and insightful code review during the development process.
+Janina Schreiber for the thorough and insightful code review during the development process.

 The work is partly funded by the Center for Advanced Systems Understanding ([CASUS](https://www.casus.science)) which is financed by Germany's Federal Ministry of Education and Research (BMBF)